Van-Goghbot/the-coderoom/docs/bezier.rst

    :lineno-start: 46
    :dedent: 1

 The calculated spacing is then used to find the x and y coordinates for each brick.
-The desired distance along the path is looked up in the t_map, and the outputted t value is used to calulate the x and y values.
+The desired distance along the path is looked up in the t_map, and the outputted t value is used to calculate the x and y values.

 .. literalinclude:: dominoes_code/bezier_interpolation.py
    :language: python